ULI JON ROTH - BIOGRAPHY

 That same year saw Uli's participation in two further cruises, Full Metal Cruise II & FM Cruise III in the mediterranean as well as the Baltic/North Sea.

-A very important new development in Uli's career came during the summer, when Uli embarked on his first ever acoustic tour in Greece.
+A very important new development in Uli's career came during the summer of 2015, when Uli embarked on his first ever Acoustic tour in Greece.
 Uli finds this format very interesting, because it gives him exciting new possibilities to explore new musical avenues.
 Especially for this purpose, Boris Dommenget built a revolutionary new Sky Guitar prototype with two necks, which enabled Uli to combine flamenco style finger-picking techniques on a seven-string nylon guitar, with a standard electric Sky Guitar.
-The guitar was aptly named Mighty New Dawn and was ready just in time for the first shows in Greece, early in September of 2015.
+The guitar was aptly named Mighty New Dawn and was ready just in time for the first shows in Greece, early in September of that year.

-Recently Uli took part in a tribute concert to his long-time friend Jack Bruce, who had died a year before.
-Many artists, including Ginger Baker, Ian Anderson, Mark King and Phil Manzanera gathered at London's roundhouse in order to perform a fitting tribute to this musical legend.
+In the following month, Uli took part in a tribute concert to his long-time friend Jack Bruce, who had died a year before.
+Many artists, including Ginger Baker, Ian Anderson, Mark King and Phil Manager gathered at London's roundhouse in order to perform a fitting tribute to this musical legend.

-The year closed for Uli with his first ever performances in Abu Dhabi and Dubai, where he was received with total enthusiasm, followed by his first show in Tel Aviv, Israel, at the Titans of Metal Festival.
+The year closed for Uli Jon Roth with his first ever performances in Abu Dhabi and Dubai, United Arab Emirates, where he was received with total enthusiasm, followed by his first show in Tel Aviv, Israel, at the Titans of Metal Festival.

-Back in 2010 Uli Jon Roth entered a partnership with the Florida based guitar manufacturing company Dean Guitars and, together with his friend, Dean CEO Elliott Rubinson, the pair decided to produce a limited edition of 50 authentic, handbuilt new Sky Guitars.
-(It so happens that Elliott is not only a great businessman, but also an accomplished bass player and he took pleasure in playing bass on several of Uli's recent tours in the US.)
+Back in 2010, Uli Jon Roth had entered a partnership with the Florida based guitar manufacturing company Dean Guitars and, together with his friend, Dean CEO Elliott Rubinson, the pair decided to produce a limited edition of 50 authentic, hand built new Sky Guitars.
+(It so happened that Elliott was not only a great businessman, but also an accomplished bass player and he took pleasure in playing bass on several of Uli's recent tours in the US.)

 Elliott "Dean" Rubinson on stage with Uli playing one of the recent Sky Guitars (Lionheart)